Ryan Murray

-Ryan James Murray (born September 27, 1993) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for the Edmonton Oilers of the National Hockey League (NHL).
-Murray was drafted second overall by the Columbus Blue Jackets in the 2012 NHL Entry Draft.
+Ryan James Murray (born September 27, 1993) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL).
+Murray was drafted second overall by the Columbus Blue Jackets in the 2012 NHL entry draft.
 Murray won the Stanley Cup with the Colorado Avalanche in 2022.

 Playing career

 Junior

 Murray was drafted ninth overall by the Everett Silvertips at the 2008 WHL Bantam Draft.
 He was later named captain of the team for the start of his third season in Everett.

 Professional

 Columbus Blue Jackets

-On June 22, 2012, he was chosen second overall by the Columbus Blue Jackets at the 2012 NHL Entry Draft after he was ranked second among North American skaters in the NHL Central Scouting list.
+On June 22, 2012, he was chosen second overall by the Columbus Blue Jackets at the 2012 NHL entry draft after he was ranked second among North American skaters in the NHL Central Scouting list.
 The following month on July 24, 2012, Murray signed a three-year entry-level contract with the Blue Jackets.
 On November 16, 2012, Murray injured his shoulder during a game with the Silvertips.
 He would later undergo shoulder surgery and miss the rest of the WHL season (also making him unavailable for NHL play).

 Murray played his first NHL game on October 4, 2013, against the Calgary Flames.
 He scored his first NHL goal on October 25, 2013, against Jonathan Bernier of the Toronto Maple Leafs.
 Murray has missed a significant amount of time due to injuries, missing over 35% of his first five seasons in the NHL.

 On February 11, 2016, the Blue Jackets re-signed Murray to a two-year, $5.65 million contract.
 Injuries continued to reduce his playing time and, after missing nearly half the games in the 2017–18 NHL season, he signed a one-year qualifying offer from the Blue Jackets on July 14, 2018.
 On July 1, 2019, Murray signed a two-year, $9.2 million contract with the Blue Jackets.